 Restaurants in the town of Sóller

-The two best restaurants in the town of Sóller are Danish owned Luna 36 in the main street of the town which was recently expanded to seat over 100 diners in the rustic townhouse and Can BoQueta offering authentic Mallorcan cuisine at extremely good value for money.
+The best restaurant in the town of Sóller is Danish-owned Luna 36 in the main street of the town which was recently expanded to seat over 100 diners in the rustic townhouse.

-Modern Mediterranean cuisine with a touch of Asia, based on local products, is on the menu at this welcoming restaurant in the centre of Sóller. […] Luna 36 Restaurant
+Modern Mediterranean cuisine with a touch of Asia, based on local products, is on the menu at this welcoming restaurant in the centre of Sóller. […] Smiles and great food at Luna 36 Restaurant

-In Sóller itself, boutique hotel L’Avenida is housed in a retro-chic-styled Modernist mansion, built by one of Gaudi’s pupils.
+Boutique hotel L’Avenida is housed in a retro-chic-styled Modernist mansion, built by one of Gaudi’s pupils.
 Their restaurant serves lunch only, alfresco in the summer.
 At Sa Tafona – the restaurant at Ca’l Bisbe Hotel (a former bishop’s residence) – dine indoors or on the tranquil terrace.
-Cuisine is based on traditional Mallorcan dishes.
-Overlooking Placa Constitucio is Toni Oliver’s La Vila hotel and cafe-restaurant, occupying an historic Modernismo mansion.
+The cuisine is based on traditional Mallorcan dishes.
+Overlooking Placa Constitucio is Toni Oliver’s La Vila hotel and cafe-restaurant, occupying a historic Modernismo mansion.

 If you love good food in great locations, there’s a fine choice of restaurants in Sóller and Port de Sóller to visit on Mallorca.